Supporting someone with Pancreatic Cancer

 You may be eligible for a Carer Payment or Carer Allowance, which are funded through the government.
 Both these payments can provide carers with income support if you are not able to work or you are working but still caring for someone.

-Carers Australia works with carers’ associations throughout Australia to
+Carers Australia works with carers’ associations throughout Australia, and advocates to influence policies and services at a national level.

 Cancer Council has some information about Caring for someone with cancer.
 They also have support groups for carers.